openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 There are two different ways of installing the emonVs voltage sensor:

-**Using the mains plug supplied:** If you have a convenient socket near-by this is be the easiest and quickest option.<br>
+**Using the mains plug supplied:** If you have a convenient socket near-by this will be the easiest and quickest option.<br>

 **Direct installation:** The emonVs can be hardwired by a suitably competent person into a 6A or lower circuit protection device in the fuse board (consumer unit) or a 3A fused spur.
 The supplied emonVs mains power cable has a cross sectional area of 1.0mm<sup>2</sup>.
 This can provide a tidy installation if no socket is available and helps ensure higher monitoring uptime if sockets are at risk of being unplugged for use by other appliances.